 Can I still work after I reach pension age?

-The number of people who work beyond state pension age - currently 65 for men and rising to 65 for women by November 2018 - is around 1.5 million.
+The number of people who work beyond state pension age - which is currently 66 - is around 1.5 million.

 Some keep working because they need the money, others because they enjoy their role and don’t want to stop abruptly.